 Areas of Interest Outside the Park

-Oregon Caves National Monument: Located about 150 miles away from Crater Lake National Park is an underground treasure.
+- Oregon Caves National Monument: Located about 150 miles away from Crater Lake National Park is an underground treasure.
 Guided tours are available showcasing the “Marble Halls of Oregon” which were formed by groundwater dissolving marble bedrock.
-Open mid-March through November, the monument may be contacted at 541-592-2100.
+It's mid-March through November.

-Rogue River National Forest: This national forest is located in Medford, only 85 miles from Crater Lake National Park, and highlights sugar pines and Douglas firs.
+- Rogue River National Forest: This national forest is located in Medford, only 85 miles from Crater Lake National Park, and highlights sugar pines and Douglas firs.
 The forest contains six wilderness areas, many lakes, and a portion of the Pacific Crest Trail.
 Activities include hiking, boating, fishing, horseback riding, scenic drives, camping, winter and water sports.
-Call 541-858-2200 for ore information.

-Lava Beds National Monument: Rugged terrain, lava-tube caves, and cinder cones sum up this national monument.
+- Lava Beds National Monument: Rugged terrain, lava-tube caves, and cinder cones sum up this national monument.
 The area is a fantastic spot for spring and fall bird-watching.
 Other activities include hiking, camping, and summer tours.
-Open year-round, the monument may be reached at 530-667-2282.
+It's open year-round.